dezmou/mbc-wrapper/README.md

 # Technical specs

 ## Battle tested
-The wrapper contract has been tested on every case and isn't vulnerable to attacks
+The wrapper contract has been tested on every case and isn't vulnerable to attacks.

+Tests are done on a fork or mainNet with the real state of original MBC contract.

 ![alt text](./tests.PNG "Tests")

 ## On chain pictures
-To preserve the on-chain spirit of the project, no external link (not even IPFS) will be used to display properties and image of the token on website like openSea.
+To preserve the on-chain spirit of the project, no external link (not even IPFS) is used to display properties and image of the token on website like openSea.

-All data will be generated on chain with a SVG picture showing which page and coordinate is the tile.
+All data is generated on chain with a SVG picture showing which page and coordinate is the tile.

 ![alt text](./openSea.PNG "Tests")